-However, the continuous decline in PC sales is a cause of concern for the company’s GPU segment.
-Competition from the likes of Intel and QUALCOMM Inc. (QCOM) and higher operating expenses are also expected to hurt profitability in the near term.
+However, the company is facing stiff competition from the likes of Intel Corp.
+(INTC) and QUALCOMM Inc. Also, higher operating expenses are expected to hurt profitability in the near term.

 Currently, NVIDIA carries a Zacks Rank #3 (Hold).